Suped

 A practical rollout plan

-For a renewal with multiple sending sub-domains, I use this order.
+For a renewal with multiple sending subdomains, use this order.
 It keeps the certificate decision tied to actual sending behavior instead of a rough domain count.

 1. Inventory senders: list every parent domain and child domain used in visible From addresses.

-3. Check logo scope: decide whether every stream uses the same registered mark.
+3. Check logo scope: decide whether every stream uses the same mark and whether that mark qualifies for a VMC or CMC.

-4. Ask issuer: confirm certificate coverage for the organizational domain and child domains.
+4. Ask the issuer: confirm which organizational domains and child domains the certificate will contain.

 5. Publish BIMI: use the parent record by default, then override only where needed.

-6. Send tests: test real mail to target providers and allow for caching delay.
+6. Send tests: test real mail at target providers and allow for DNS and interface caching.

 BIMI selector exampletext

 Selectors are useful when one domain needs more than one approved logo.
-They do not remove the certificate requirement for providers that require a VMC.
-They only tell the provider which BIMI record to query for a given message.
+They do not remove the certificate requirement for providers that require a VMC or CMC.
+They tell a supporting provider which BIMI record to query for a given message, but selector support and display behavior vary by provider.

 If DNS ownership slows the rollout, Hosted DMARC is a practical way to stage policy changes while the team cleans up senders and prepares the logo assets.